Formalization of the zigzag construction of path spaces of pushouts in homotopy type theory: Path Spaces of Pushouts

-The coherence \(T_B^{n+1}(s)\) does further case analysis on \(n\).
-In the zero case, we are eliminating from the empty type \(P_B^0(gs)\), so we pose \(T_B^1(s) \defeq \exf\).
+The coherence \(T_B^{n+1}\) does further case analysis on \(n\).
+In the zero case, we are eliminating from the empty type \(\PB{0}(gs)\), so we pose \(T_B^1 \defeq \exf\).
 For the successor case, follow the left diagram in \autoref{fig:coh-prisms}.
-The type of \(T_B^{n+2}\) is the type of homotopies from the red composition to the blue composition \emph{over} the bottom triangle \(\glue_B^n\) --- the arrow is slashed to indicate that it is followed by an implicit transport along the homotopy drawn at the bottom of the diagram.
-We first construct the top triangle by observing that by the definition of \(\Phi_n\), it suffices to invoke the fact that \(\Psi_{n+1}^{-1}\) is a section of \(\Psi_{n+1}\), \ie there is an identification \(q = \Psi_{n+1}(\Psi_{n+1}^{-1}(q))\) for all \(q : Q_{\Sigma B}^{n+1}(p)\), which we instantiate with \(\glue_B^{n+1}(p) \# (\kappa_B^{n+1}(p) \# t_B^{n+1}(p))\).
+The type of \(T_B^{n+2}\) is the type of homotopies from the red composition to the blue composition \emph{over} the bottom triangle \(\glueB{n}\) --- the arrow is slashed to indicate that it is followed by an implicit transport along the homotopy drawn at the bottom of the diagram.
+We first construct the top triangle by observing that by the definition of \(\PhiDiag{n}\), it suffices to invoke the fact that \((Q_{\Sigma S}^{n+1})^{-1}\) is a section of \(Q_{\Sigma S}^{n+1}\), \ie there is an identification \(q = Q_{\Sigma S}^{n+1}((Q_{\Sigma S}^{n+1})^{-1}(q))\) for all \(q : Q_{\Sigma B}^{n+1}(p)\), which we instantiate with \(\glueB{n+1}(p) \tr (\kapB{n+1}(p) \tr t_B^{n+1}(p))\).
 The coherence is completed by the inverse of the right computation rule of \(t_A^{n+1}\), which fills the vertical square.

-To construct \(T_A^n\), recall that we intend to finish the overall proof by \autoref{lem:preserves-cubes}.
-The cubes of sections will be obtained by pasting prisms whose outlines use \(T_B^{n+2}\) and \(T_A^{n+1}\).
-In order to have the prism fillers be related to the cubes, we expect the top square of \autoref{defn:squares-over} to appear in the top triangle of \(T_A^{n+1}\).
-With that in mind, we factor the top triangle as

-where the left square is defined in \autoref{defn:squares-over}.
-The right square is derived via mechanical path algebra, and is included in the appendix as \autoref{defn:top-triangle-inner}.
-The unfolded definition of \(\Phi_n\) is highlighted in blue.
-To complete the coherence \(T_A^{n+1}\), fill the vertical square by applying the inverse of the right computation rule of \(t_B^{n+1}\).
+To construct \(T_A^{n+1}\), recall that we intend to finish the overall proof by \autoref{lem:preserves-cubes}.
+The cubes of sections will be obtained by pasting prisms whose outlines use \(T_B^{n+1}\) and \(T_A^{n+1}\).
+In order to have the prism fillers be related to the cubes, we expect the coherence of \autoref{defn:squares-over} to appear in the top triangle of \(T_A^{n+1}\).
+With that in mind, we factor the top triangle as shown in \autoref{fig:top-factor}, into the coherence of \autoref{defn:squares-over} and a technical adjustment described in \autoref{defn:top-triangle-inner}.
+The unfolded definition of \(\PhiDiag{n}\) is highlighted in blue.
+To complete \(T_A^{n+1}\), we fill the vertical square by applying the inverse of the right computation rule of \(t_B^{n+1}\).